QubesOS/qubes-doc/Mutt.md

 # default (as specified in RFC4880).
 This is needed to workaround bug in
 # Enigmail, which ignores RFC and without this header Thunderbird interprets
 # plaintext as us-ascii.
 See http://sourceforge.net/p/enigmail/bugs/38/.

+### also note you must specify absolute path of pgpewrap when using debian
+### e.g. /usr/lib/mutt/pgpewrap

 set pgp_encrypt_only_command="pgpewrap qubes-gpg-client-wrapper --batch --textmode --armor --always-trust %?a?--encrypt-to %a? --encrypt -- -r %r -- %f | sed -e '2iCharset: UTF-8'"
 set pgp_encrypt_sign_command="pgpewrap qubes-gpg-client-wrapper --batch --textmode --armor --always-trust %?a?--encrypt-to %a? --encrypt --sign %?a?-u %a? -- -r %r -- %f | sed -e '2iCharset: UTF-8'"